Reply To: Some experts believe that it is better for children to begin learning a foreign language at primary school rather than secondary school.

 University: Tianjin University

-The first advantage is that young children pick up languages more effortless than teenagers.
-Most linguists believe there is a critical period for humans to acquire language, as their brains facilitate the entire process.
-In contrast, people who have missed out this crucial chance will have difficulty in leaning languages.
-For example, they may fail to understand grammar, remember vocabularies, or imitate the accent of native speakers
+Children in their early age pick up languages much more effortlessly than teenagers.
+Most linguists believe there is a critical period for children to acquire language.
+At that time, young children are likely to receive input from unfamiliar things, such as foreign reading material or recordings.
+Due to this trait, people can master another language quickly.
+A person, on the contrary, who has missed out on this vital chance may have difficulty in learning languages.
+For example, they may fail to understand grammar, remember vocabulary or imitate the accent of native speakers